skillreso/sale-promotion/sale_loyalty_partner_applicability/README.rst

 To configure the partner based promotion filter:

 Go to *Sales > Products > Discount & Loyalty* and select or create a new one.
+Use Partner List as the applicability type.
+Then, you can select a list of customers or set a filter based on customers.
 In conditional rules set the condition based on customers.

 In promotions that generate coupons for the next sale, we can allow coupon sharing